-Contributions to United Way’s Community Fund and strategic focus areas (Education, Income and Health) help solve community issues.
+Contributions to United Way’s Community Fund and strategic focus areas (health, education, and financial stability) help solve community issues.
 This is done by investing in 220+ programs at over 110 local agencies.

-Learn more about our impact or the who we fund.
+Learn more about our impact and who we fund.

-United Way focuses on our community’s most serious problems through strategic investments in Education, Income and Health.
-Through in-depth research, United Way community volunteers and staff determine which agencies’ programs can best address these critical focus areas.
+United Way focuses on our community’s most serious problems through strategic investments in health, education, and financial stability.
+Through in-depth research, United Way staff and community volunteers determine which agencies’ programs can best address these critical focus areas.

 Learn more about requests for funding.